stratus-ss/movie-diff/README.md

 Compare your owned Christmas movie collection against Amazon product pages to identify which movies you already own and which are new.

+---

+## ⚠️ Disclaimer

+**This application was "vibe coded" using Cursor AI.** While there was a human in the loop throughout development, this should be considered a **quick and dirty utility** - not production-grade software.
+Use at your own risk and expect rough edges.

+---

 ## Features

 - 🎬 **GUI Mode** - Easy-to-use graphical interface with URL dialog